 Want to add another awesome indicator to your arsenal?
 Do you want to improve your understanding of the stock market?
 How about checking out the McClellan Oscillator.
 It’s one of the most popular and widely used market breadth indicators around.
 Sadly I have not done enough to cover it on the blog in detail.

 So this post is 110% devoted to McClellan and his Oscillator!
 Here we go.

 What Is It & How Is It Calculated?

-Each day the indicator takes the difference between an approximate 19-day EMA and a 39-day EMA of advancing minus declining issues.
+Each day the indicator takes the difference between an approximate 19-day EMA (exponential moving average) and a 39-day EMA of advancing minus declining issues.
 This helps us establish a relative measure of broad-based market participation.

 But enough with the geeky calculations…